postcss/autoprefixer/CONTRIBUTING.md

   ```
 * In order to add support for a new feature we need to add a hack to the `libs/hacks` folder using the name of the CSS feature as the filename.
 Tip: 'hack' is the actual support for the new feature.

 * Create a class that extends `Value`.
-In his new class change the prefix for `IE` to `-webkit-`.
+In this new class change the prefix for `IE` to `-webkit-`.
 [See complete example](https://github.com/postcss/Autoprefixer/blob/73c7b6ab090a9a9a03869b3099096af00be7eb7d/lib/hacks/background-clip.js)

 * Load the new class in `lib/prefixes.js`.
 We refer to a new added class as a 'hack'.
 To load it we use `Declaration` module and call the `hack` method on the new class we created earlier.
 Like this:
   ```